Opendigitalradio/dablin/README.md

 ----
 At the moment, DABlin is kind of a rudimentary tool for the playback of DAB/DAB+ services.
-It is planned to add support for Program Aided Data (PAD) like Dynamic Label or MOT Slideshow.
+It is planned to add support for Program Aided Data (PAD) like MOT Slideshow et cetera.

 License